BennettHughess/Pathtracer/README.md

     - These files contain the `Camera` class, which provides the code for generating a camera, viewport, and various related functions like rotations and pathtracing.
 - `background.cpp` and `background.h`
     - These files contain the `Background` class, which provides the tools for manipulating the background and storing an image to it.
+- `vec4.cpp` and `vec4.h`
+    - These files contain the `Vec4` class, which contains the basic information required to describe four-vectors in general relativity.
+- `metric.cpp` and `metric.h`
+    - These files contain the `Metric` class, which are primarily used to pass relevant information to the pathtracer, such as computing the Christoffel symbols.